Steps Once Admitted

 Alternatively, you can use the Outlook mobile app and allow push notifications in order to authenticate when you log in.
 There might be a delay of up to two hours between when you activate your NetID and when your email account is ready to use.

-Colorado State University requires Duo Two-Factor Authentication when you access certain CSU services, like RamWeb and Office 365, to better safeguard your personal information.
-To set up Duo two-factor authentication follow these duo setup instructions.
+Colorado State University requires Duo two-factor Authentication when you access certain CSU services, like RamWeb and Office 365, to better safeguard your personal information.
+To set up Duo two-factor authentication, follow these duo setup instructions.

 You will need TWO devices to set up DUO (generally your laptop/personal computer and mobile device).